hernancerm/hercerm-contacts-app/backend/README.md

 }
 ```

-Notice that the pagination data is beyond these two properties, but these are the most useful.
+Notice that the pagination data covers more than these two properties, but these are the most useful.

 <a id="markdown-get-apicontactscontactid" name="get-apicontactscontactid"></a>
 ### GET /api/contacts/{contactId}